bedops/bedops/docs/content/revision-history.rst

   * SLURM-ready version of `starchcluster` script added, to help users of SLURM job scheduler with parallelizing creating Starch archives.

+* :ref:`starch <starch>`

+  * Added `--report-progress=N` option to report compression of the Nth element of the current chromosome to standard error stream.

 =================
 Previous versions
 =================